techservicesillinois/SecOps-PowerShell-CDB/UofICDB/docs/New-CDBConnection.md

 ### -Credential
 Your CDB API credentials.
-This will likely not bet your NetID
+This will likely not be your NetID

 ```yaml
 Type: PSCredential